 “They were actually a joy to be around,” Mr. Pesca, also known as Joey Clams, said of the Gents.
 “And at the end they added this little thing that says, ‘Hey Joey!,’ which has made me a little famous around here.”

 Alas, we must now say goodbye to “Hey Joey!,” as we already did to Steve Powers’ Shoot Out the Star signs at the Henderson Building and Rita Ackermann’s mural on the Feltman’s Building.
 Goodbye to the flashy front-of-the-show vernacular signage at Gyro Corner and Paul’s Daughter and Steve’s Grill House.
-The new Boardwalk storefronts will be branded with Luna Park’s trademark orange and blue colors.
+The new Boardwalk storefronts will be branded.
 We expect the facades and signage to look more uniform as well.
 It’s a harbinger of the City’s vision of a single operator Coney Island.

 We’ll post photos of Gyro Corner’s Boardwalk signage before this series ends when the seven Boardwalk Mom and Pops vacate the premises on November 4th.
 ATZ is saying goodbye to old friends with a favorite photo (or two) a day.
 Click the tag “Countdown to Corporatization” to see all of the photos.
 Many thanks to Adrian Kinloch, who frequently photographs Coney Island, for this close-up of “Hey Joey!” from his superb Coney Island Design set on flickr.

 October 20, 2011: Reversal of Fortune on the Coney Island Boardwalk

 October 8, 2011: Photo of the Day: “The Chief” of the Coney Island Boardwalk